Shawn-gitman/Shawn-gitman/README.md

 # Introduction of Myself
 Hello, this is TaeKyu Kang from South Korea.
 Shawn is the another name you can call me as well.
-I am a programmer specializing in ML/DL who has inspiration toward artificial intelligence.
-I mainly use Python for development.
+I am a programmer interested in ML/DL and mainly use Python for development.
 For the supplementary matters I deploy programs along with C, C++,and Java.
-My major interest of reseach is object detection belong to AI algorithms.
-I am always happy to discuss about related topics that could improve both simultaneously.
+I am always happy to discuss about related topics of improving programming competence.
 Here is my contact information that you could reach me out if you have feedbacks regarding my confering solutions(E-mail: taegue52@daum.net, available at any time)

 <!---